gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

-# Deploying Gardener locally and enabling provider-extensions
+# Deploying Gardener Locally and Enabling Provider-Extensions

 This document will walk you through deploying Gardener on your local machine and bootstrapping your own seed clusters on an existing Kubernetes cluster.
 It is supposed to run your local Gardener developments on a real infrastructure.
-For running Gardener only entirely local, please check the [getting started locally](getting_started_locally.md) docs.
+For running Gardener only entirely local, please check the [getting started locally](getting_started_locally.md) documentation.
 If you encounter difficulties, please open an issue so that we can make this process easier.

+## Overview

 Gardener runs in any Kubernetes cluster.
 In this guide, we will start a [KinD](https://kind.sigs.k8s.io/) cluster which is used as garden cluster.
 Any Kubernetes cluster could be used as seed clusters in order to support provider extensions (please refer to the [architecture overview](../concepts/architecture.md)).
-This guide is tested for using Kubernetes Clusters provided by Gardener, AWS, Azure and GCP as seed so far.
+This guide is tested for using Kubernetes clusters provided by Gardener, AWS, Azure, and GCP as seed so far.

 Based on [Skaffold](https://skaffold.dev/), the container images for all required components will be built and deployed into the clusters (via their [Helm charts](https://helm.sh/)).